Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep

-We applied BYOL to a ResNet-101 encoder network using the dataset of 377,921 unannotated samples from the state of Mississippi.
-We tested two configurations of the BYOL pre-training process: one starting with ImageNet pre-trained weights at the beginning of the pre-training process and one starting with randomly initialized weights.
-The pre-training process was run for 300 epochs, with the learning rate reduced from \(1 \times 10^{-3}\) to 0 over the course of training using a cosine annealing schedule, with a warmup period of 10 epochs to linearly increase the learning rate from 0 to \(1 \times 10^{-3}\).
+The InfoNCE loss is backpropagated over the query encoder’s parameters, while the key encoder is updated according to Equation~\ref{eq:ema_update}, where \(m=0.999\), \(\theta_{\mathrm{target}}\) corresponds to the key encoder, and \(\theta_{\mathrm{online}}\) corresponds to the query encoder.
+This momentum term is fixed throughout training to match the original MoCoV2 implementation. \(k^+\) is then immediately placed in the queue of negative samples; if the queue size \(K\) exceeds 65,536, the oldest embeddings in the queue are dequeued and discarded.
+After training is finished, the backbone of the query encoder is transferred to the downstream task, while the projection head and key encoder are discarded.
+MoCoV2 draws its set of augmentations from SimCLR, with random crops (scale \(\in\left[0.2,1.0\right]\), ratio \(\in\left[3/4,4/3\right]\)), random horizontal flips (50\% probability), random color jitter (brightness = 0.4, contrast = 0.4, saturation = 0.4, hue = 0.1; 80\% probability), random grayscale conversion (20\% probability), and random Gaussian blur (kernel size = 25, \(\sigma\in\left[0.1,2.0\right]\); 20\% probability) being used to generate augmented views of images.
+We applied both BYOL and MoCoV2 pre-training to a ResNet-101 encoder network using the dataset of 377,921 unannotated samples from the state of Mississippi.
+We tested two configurations of each pre-training process: one starting with ImageNet pre-trained weights at the beginning of the pre-training process and one starting with randomly initialized weights.
+The pre-training process was run for 300 epochs, with the learning rate reduced from \(1\times{10}^{-3}\) to 0 over the course of training using a cosine annealing schedule, with a warmup period of 10 epochs to linearly increase the learning rate from 0 to \(1\times{10}^{-3}\).
 The AdamW optimizer was used with a batch size of 4096: to achieve this large batch size while working within the memory constraints of a single Nvidia A100 GPU with 80 GB of VRAM, we employed gradient accumulation using a microbatch size of 256.
-After each epoch, the model was evaluated on the pre-training validation dataset using the BYOL loss function (as during training) to monitor for overfitting.
+After each epoch, the model was evaluated on the pre-training validation dataset using the pretext task's loss function (as during training) to monitor for overfitting.